Typewritergoblin/icara-spellbook/README.md

 See the latest compiled build here: [https://grimoire.thebombzen.xyz/](https://grimoire.thebombzen.xyz/)

 The Spellbook is forked from [thebombzen/grimoire](https://github.com/thebombzen/grimoire/), which contains the official 5e content.
 This content is NOT official content.
+As official content is replaced with homebrew content, the source will be updated to Icara-5ish.

 ## Structure
 Spells can be found inside `_posts/`.
 Each spell gets its own post, written and stored as a [Markdown](https://daringfireball.net/projects/markdown/basics) file.
 The date is arbitrary and never displayed, but still necessary for [Jekyll](https://jekyllrb.com) to process the posts properly.